NilavPatel/np-color-picker-package/README.md

 4.  colors : string[]
     List of pre defined colors, if not passed this variable, default color list will be displayed.

+5.  isOkButton : boolean
+    If set to true then Ok button will be visible, and color picker will be only closed on click of Ok button.
+    It's default value is false.
 ````

 ## Apis